wittfabian/djangae/docs/migrations.md

 **Explanation**

 Renaming a field requires adding a new field, copying the data from the old field, and then removing the old field, but in doing so ensuring that any objects which are created or edited during that process have their (latest) values for the old field copied across.

+# Settings

+## `DJANGAE_MIGRATION_DEFAULT_SHARD_COUNT`

+Sets the default number of shards that migration use.
+Higher values will perform migrations more quickly, but this will spin update more instances and so cost more.

+## `DJANGAE_MIGRATION_DEFAULT_ENTITIES_PER_TASK`

+The number of entities a migration task will process before stopping and continuing with a fresh task.
+Each shard runs a series of tasks serially to avoid exceeding App Engine task deadlines.
+If you increase this value you increase the risk of hitting a deadline error.

 # Potential Future Improvements / Additions